What a WordPress theme is responsible for – and what is not.

-There are countless WordPress themes – many are available for free or cheap for a flat rate around 60 €.
-Most WordPress themes make the same mistakes – although the WordPress theme requirements clearly specify what a theme has to do – and what not.
+There are countless WordPress themes – many are available for free or cheap for a flat fee around 60 €.
+Most WordPress themes make the same mistakes – although the WordPress theme requirements clearly state what a theme has to do – and what not.
+In addition to numerous technical specifications, there is one crucial dogma that determines whether a theme serves its purpose: Separation of Concerns.

 Separation of Concerns